 Combined Science students will sit two exam papers for each Science at either a Higher or Foundation level.
 Each examination will be 1 hour and 15 minutes long and will be equally weighted (16.7% each).

-Triple Science students will also sit six exam papers.
+Separate science students will also sit six exam papers.
 For each separate science, both examinations will be 1 hour and 45 minutes long and will be equally weighted (50% each).

 Exam papers will consist of multiple choice, structured, closed and open response questions.